-August 3, 1780 – Benedict Arnold is appointed commander of West Point.
-Unknown to the Americans, he has been secretly collaborating with British General Henry Clinton since May, 1779 by supplying information on General George Washington’s tactics.
+August 3, 1780 – Benedict Arnold is appointed the commander of West Point.
+Unknown to the Americans, he has been secretly collaborating with British General Henry Clinton since May 1779 by supplying information on General George Washington’s tactics.

 August 6, 1780 – At Hanging Rock II, South Carolina, Thomas Sumter attacked British post and inflicted heavy casualties but was forced to retreat.

 Aug 15, 1780 – At Kershaw County, South Carolina, Patriot militia attacked and captured Carey’s Fort and took a supply convoy from Ninety-Six.

 Aug 16, 1780 – In the Battle of Camden, South Carolina, Major General Horatio Gates and the Continental Army were badly defeated by Lord Charles Cornwallis and the British forces.

 Aug.18, 1780 – At Fishing Creek, South Carolina, Lieutenant Colonel Banastre Tarleton surprised Thomas Sumter’s command and defeated it.

 August 18, 1780 – At Musgrove’s Mill, South Carolina, frontier riflemen and militiamen lured the British into an ambush and defeated them.